Summer Whale & Sealife Excursion:

 - When do the Whale Watching Trips run?

-- Our trips are scheduled frequently throughout the year!
+- We see whales all year long and our trips are scheduled frequently throughout the year!
+Trips depart out of the Santa Cruz Yacht Harbor at the north end of Monterey Bay.
 Please check our calendar for upcoming events.
 Other marine life can also be seen on our inner bay 1 hour Scenic Cruise.

 - Do you guarantee that I will sees whales on the cruise?

 - We have a success rate of over 90% for sightings of whales and/or dolphins.
 Sea lions and otters are quite common in the bay.
 Mother nature can be elusive, but we will try our best.

 - How long is the trip?

 - Our trips may vary in length depending upon the time of year and where the whales are located.
 They can last between 3 and 4 hours, depending on where the animals are on a given day.